Edmondson railway ticket: Rear of ticket

 The reverse side of a ticket might be endorsed, "Subject to rules and regulations of the issuing railway company".
 In Poland alternative (less popular) destinations were printed there (e.g., "albo [Polish for 'or'] Lucynów, albo Mienia" for a ticket from Warsaw to a then-popular summer vacation village, Urle).

 Use in other countries

 The Edmondson system was widely used in European countries such as Austria, Belgium, the Netherlands, Czechoslovakia, Romania, France, Germany, Hungary, Italy (until mid 1995), the Soviet Union, Norway, Poland, and Switzerland, as well as outside Europe, for example in Australia and Argentina.
 The use of Edmondson tickets ceased in most countries in the 1980s or 1990s.

 In Switzerland, Edmondson tickets were issued until December 2007 at some stations, especially of the RhB.
-Edmondson tickets are still printed and distributed (also via internet order) by Druckerei Aeschbacher in Worb (Bern/Switzerland).
+Edmondson tickets are still printed and distributed (also via internet order) by Druckerei Aeschbacher in Worb (Bern/Switzerland) and Atelier Typo de la Cité in Lausanne.
+They are still used on the Blonay-Chamby Museum Railway.

 While they are no longer used on main-line railways in Australia, Edmondson tickets are still issued by some heritage and tourist railways including Pichi Richi Railway in Quorn, South Australia for their scheduled services and special events.